ttalvitie/tinygeom2d/README.md

 // the domain.
 // Throws std::domain_error if a or b is not an interior point of domain.
-// Time complexity: O(n), where n = domain boundary size. bool isDirectlyVisible(const Domain& domain, Point a, Point b);
+// Time complexity: O(n), where n = domain boundary size. bool isVisible(const Domain& domain, Point a, Point b);

 // The visibile vertices and edges of a domain from a center point inside the
 // domain, computed by computePointVisibility.